TypiCMS/Base/README.md

 ### Menus

 Each menu has nestable entries.
 One entry can be linked to a page or URL.
-You can return a HTML formated menu with `Menus::render('menuname')` or `@menu('menuname')`.
+You can return an HTML formated menu in a blade file with `@menu('menuname')`.

 ### Projects

-Projects have categories, projects URLs follows this pattern: /en/projects/category-slug/project-slug
+Projects have categories, projects URLs follow this pattern: /en/projects/category-slug/project-slug

 ### Tags

 Tags are linked to projects and use the [Selectize](https://brianreavis.github.io/selectize.js/) plugin.
-The tags module has many to many polymorphic relations so a tag can be easily linked to any module.
+The tags module has many-to-many polymorphic relations, so a tag can be easily linked to any module.

 ### Events